 - Snatching the kettlebell from a swing

 Hip hinging requires more pulling force on the up phase.
-See definition of a hip hinge below.
+See the definition of a hip hinge below.

 Leaning Back / Elbow Straight

-If you keep your elbow straight (locked out) on the down phase you should be leaning back to create a good centre of mass.
+If you keep your elbow straight (locked out) on the down phase you should be leaning back to create a good center of mass.
 If you would not lean back all the weight would be pulling you forward and off balance.
 The angle you lean back in depends on your body weight and the weight of the kettlebell, a lighter kettlebell requires less of an angle, and a heavier kettlebell requires more of an angle.

 If you let the kettlebell come down as close to the body as possible the elbow needs to be bent.
-I personally find it hard sometimes to get the pendulum going when my trajectory on the down phase is down rather than forward, the trajectory is forward when you lean back and keep the elbow straight or straightish.

 Generate More Drive With The Leg/Hip